viur-framework/viur-docs/source/basics.rst

 Basic concepts
 ##############

 This part of the documentation targets to the basic architecture behind ViUR, and describes how the system is made up and how things work together.
+Those who are new to ViUR and want to write applications with it, should start here.

 Overview
 ========